Health care sign-ups pick up but may not close gap

 The administration report found a total of 137,204 people enrolled in the states served by the federal HealthCare.gov by the end of November, up from 26,794 in October.
 The 14 states running their own websites enrolled 227,478 people, up from 79,391 in October.

-Among states with federally run markets, Florida was the leader with nearly 18,000 signups.
+Among states with federally run markets, Florida was the leader with 17,908 sign-ups.
 Texas, which has a bigger share of its population uninsured than any other state, had 14,038.

 Nationally, an additional 803,077 people have been determined to be eligible for Medicaid, the safety-net program shaping up as the health overhaul's early success story.
 That's about double the number for October.
 Nonetheless, state Medicaid directors are reporting accuracy problems with information on prospective enrollees that the federal government is sending them.

-In addition to the inspector general review, Sebelius said she has ordered the agency to hire a new "chief risk officer" to make sure technology programs work as advertised.
-But like other major federal operations, the Centers for Medicare and Medicaid Services already has several senior tech executives.
+In addition to the inspector general review, Sebelius said she has ordered the Centers for Medicare and Medicaid Services to hire a new "chief risk officer" to make sure technology programs work as advertised.
+Like other major federal operations, the Medicare agency already has several senior tech executives.

 HealthCare.gov went live Oct.
 1, and consumers immediately got bogged down.
-A two-month program of fixes directed by White House troubleshooter Jeffrey Zients stabilized the site and made it more workable, resolving hundreds of software glitches and adding more hardware to handle high demand from consumers.
+A two-month program of fixes directed by White House troubleshooter Jeffrey Zients made the site more workable, resolving hundreds of software glitches and adding computer equipment to handle peak demand.

-Zients also found that the technical problems were compounded by inadequate oversight and coordination among teams working for the government and its contractors.
+Zients also concluded that the technical problems were compounded by inadequate oversight and coordination.